ELEC ENG 1009 - Electrical & Electronic Engineering IA

 If a student is unable to meet a hurdle requirement related to an assessment piece (may be throughout semester or at semester’s end) due to medical or compassionate circumstances beyond their control, then the student is entitled to an offer of replacement assessment of some type.
 An interim result of RP will be entered for the student, and the student will be notified of the offer of a replacement assessment.
 Once the replacement assessment has been completed, the result of that assessment will be included in the calculation of the total mark for the course.

-Assessment DetailSee the notes for each item in the table in Section 5.1, Assessment Summary.
+Assessment DetailSee the notes for each item in the table in the Assessment Summary above.

 SubmissionAll written submissions to formative assessment activities are to be submitted electronically, or to designated boxes within the School of Electrical & Electronic Engineering, by 3.00pm on the specified date and must be accompanied by a signed cover sheet.
 Copies of blank cover sheets are available from the School office in Ingkarni Wardli 3.26, or online in electronic form.
 Late submissions are not accepted unless explicit prior approval is granted by the course coordinator or Head of School.
 All in-term assessments will have a two week turn-around time for provision of feedback to students.

 Full details can be found on the School website:

 Grades for your performance in this course will be awarded in accordance with the following scheme: